mvolkmann/blog/src/smalltalk.md

 - Select the package in the top, first pane.
 - Right-click and select "fileOut".

+"fileOut" can be used to save any of these to a `.st` text file:

+- a single method
+- all the methods in a single method category
+- a single class and all its methods
+- a single package, but not methods it adds to classes in other packages (or class categories)

 The file will be saved in `{distribution-name}-UserFiles/FileOuts/{package-name}.st`.